C++ coding conventions#

 - Every component (= CMake library) should correspond to a namespace.

-- For components that have their own directory, the namespace name is derived from the directory name.
+- For components that have their own directory, the namespace name is the same as the directory name.

-- For components that are too small for their own directory, the namespace name is derived from the main file name (or equivalently, the main class name).
+- For components that are too small for their own directory, the namespace name is the same as the main file name without the suffix.

 - We don't use